ag-grid/react-data-grid/podcast-player/README.md

 What we learned:

-- incremental development using AG Grid
+- Incremental development using AG Grid.
-- using fetch to populate an AG Grid
+- Using fetch to populate an AG Grid.
-- using AG Grid in React
+- Using AG Grid in React.
-- adding a cell renderer in the column definitions
+- Adding a cell renderer in the column definitions.
-- parsing RSS and XML using `DOMParser`
+- Parsing RSS and XML using `DOMParser`.
-- Impact of Cross-Origin Resource Sharing
+- Impact of Cross-Origin Resource Sharing (CORS) from JavaScript.
-- Some top podcasts to listen to
+- Some top podcasts to listen to.
-- Filtering column data
+- Filtering column data.
-- Using the AG Grid API in react
+- Using the AG Grid API in react.
-- `quickFilter` operates on all rowData, not just the displayed data
+- `quickFilter` operates on all rowData, not just the displayed data.
-- adding pagination and row count to a Data Grid
+- Adding pagination and row count to a Data Grid.

 ## Available Scripts